-Supervised - For the general public, rifle shooting is done from the benchrest position, slow fire, loading no more than ten rounds in the rifle.
+Supervised - For the general public, rifle shooting is done from the benchrest position, slow fire.
 This is done because we don't know the training or skill levels of the general public who use our range.
 This shooting is done under the supervision and control of our rangemasters.
 Matches, training, and other events are also conducted under supervision.

 Unsupervised - For our members, we have a Special Use process for those who wish to use a range without a dedicated rangemaster, shoot from other than a benchrest position, or at other than 50 or 100 yards distance.
-These different positions include off-hand, kneeling, sitting, prone, from shooting sticks, or from a magazine loaded with up to ten rounds.
-We also allow shooting with muzzleloading rifles and highpower pistols, and chronograph use.
+These different positions include off-hand, kneeling, sitting, prone, from shooting sticks, or other support.
+We also allow shooting with slug shotguns, muzzleloading rifles, highpower pistols, and chronograph use.